NifTK/NiftyNet/CONTRIBUTING.md

 ```

 **If you have made changes to the pip installer, please test these.**
-For instance if you have added a new [CLI entry point (i.e. a new "command")][pip-console-entry] (also see the respective section below), make sure you include the appropriate tests in the [GitLab CI configuration][gitlab-ci-yaml].
+For instance if you have added a new [CLI entry point][pip-console-entry]  (i.e. a new "command" also see the respective section below), make sure you include the appropriate tests in the [GitLab CI configuration][gitlab-ci-yaml].
 For an example how to do this please see [lines 223 to 270 in the `.gitlab-ci.yml` file][gitlab-ci-pip-installer-test].

 [pip-console-entry]: http://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-console-scripts-entry-point